mathworks-ref-arch/matlab-aws-s3/Documentation/Authentication.md

     "region" : "us-west-1"
 }
 ```
-Once configured, this package is ready to connect to AWS S3.
+Once configured, this package is ready to connect to Amazon S3.
 The order of the credential file entries is not significant.

 ## Using temporary security credentials